exponea/exponea-android-sdk/Documentation/app-inbox.md

 The App Inbox button registers a click action to show an activity `AppInboxListActivity`.

-> ❗️
->
-> The SDK must be initialized before you can retrieve the App Inbox button.

-> ❗️
->
-> Always check the retrieved App Inbox button for null value.

 That's all that's required to integrate the App Inbox.
 Optionally, you can [customize](#customize-app-inbox) it to your needs.

 > 📘